Canertasan/nike-snkrs-bot/README.md

 # Requirements
 - Accounts which you want to use with this application need saved credit card and address.
 Prepare your accounts like that.
 In turkey it is impossible to save credit card without trying one release manually.
 Consider those.
-- According to above statement, code needs account mail, password, CVC, link of the product and shoe_size.
-They are barried to code right now.
-Maybe i updated later on.
+- According to above statement, you should fill your accounts and proxies files on there.
+Instead of spaces puts *:* symbol.
+In every account or proxy you should go to new line.
+- You have to have proxy list.
+Because my ip banned several times on 8 accounts trial.
+You cannot use this code without proxy list

 # Prediction
-- Probably if i try to buy a single product with different 20 account in one ip address, nike will block me.
+- This headless thing is a big problem.
+I have proxies which needs authentication is a problem in headless mode.
+I think seleniumwire extension will be enough but not sure on certificate (not secure) maybe nike does not allow me to buy it.

 # Observation
-- In first 30-40 sec. when i try to buy an sneakers, in the line i get error like "An error occured".
-Maybe it is not good idea to buy in first 30-40 sec.
+-Headless is must because if i enter 500 account my computer cannot open that much browser.
+It will explode.

 # Goals
-- Read csv for taking neccessary informations.
-- Maybe add proxy?
+- proxy authentication on headless mode. (selenium wire work)
+- headless element selection fix.
+- Opening new accounts (for my self)

 # Results
-- Now it works for 2 account.
-Lets try with 20 next time without proxy trying.
+- Now it works for 8 account.
+Lets try with 8 next time with proxy and normal mode(not headless).